 - Book in advance (www.irishrail.ie), as there's only room for two bikes per service.

 Companies that arrange cycle tours in Ireland include the following:

-Go Ireland Has guided and independent tours.
+Go Visit Ireland Guided and independent tours.

 Irish Cycling Safaris Organises numerous tours across Ireland.

 Ireland's offshore islands are all served by boat.

 Ferries also operate across rivers, inlets and loughs, providing useful shortcuts, particularly for cyclists.

 Cruises are popular on a 258km section of the Shannon–Erne Waterway and on a variety of other lakes and loughs.